 All women are welcome – no experience necessary!
 Women Build is not about excluding anyone (men are still allowed).
 But it is about INCLUDING women and opening doors of opportunity.
 Whether learning a new skill or adding a few to your tool belt, Women Build events provide a rewarding opportunity for women to take a proactive step in serving and improving their community.

 We encourage both individuals and teams of women to sign up to participate in the build.
-Individual registration is $200 and a team of 10 is $2,000.
+The event is both a build and a fundraiser.
+Our goal is for each individual to raise $200 and for a team of 10 to raise $2,000.
 Individuals and teams can sign up on our EASY, peer-to-peer fundraising platform to ask your friends and family to help raise this money.
 Every participant will get an event T-shirt, a volunteer opportunity and your name or team name in the dedication program.
 There also will be prizes for the team and individual who raise the most money!

 Sandra BAnnister, habitat homeowner